360 Panorama Synthesis from a Sparse Set of Images with Unknown Field of View

-\paragraph{Image Inpainting and Completion}~Inpainting methods interpolate missing or occluded regions of an input by filling these regions with plausible pixels.
+Inpainting methods interpolate missing or occluded regions of input by filling these regions with plausible pixels.
 Most algorithms rely on neighboring pixels to propagate the pixel information to target regions~\cite{Ballester2001, bertalmio2000image}.
 These methods generally handle images with narrow holes and do not perform well on large holes~\cite{Barnes2009, Kwatra2005}.
-Liu \etal~\cite{Liu_2018_ECCV} recently proposed to solve arbitrary holes by training convolutional neural networks (CNN).
-To solve an inpainting task, they use partial convolution with binary a mask as prior for the missing holes.
-Iizuka \etal~\cite{IizukaSIGGRAPH2017} propose local and global discriminator networks to maintain consistent results for missing regions.
-However, these methods applied to known boundary images and are not suitable for handling images beyond the field of view.
+Liu \etal~\cite{Liu_2018_ECCV} recently proposed to solve arbitrary holes by training CNN.
+To solve an inpainting task, a partial convolution with a binary mask is used as prior for the missing holes.